-Schwarzman Scholars receive full scholarship for a one-year graduate program at Schwarzman College of Tsinghua University in Beijing, China funding: tuition, fees, room and board; travel to and from Beijing at the beginning and end of the academic year; in-country excursion travel; academic books and supplies; Lenovo laptop and smartphone; health insurance; and a modest personal stipend.
+Schwarzman Scholars receive a full scholarship for a one-year graduate program at Schwarzman College of Tsinghua University in Beijing, China funding: tuition, fees, room and board; travel to and from Beijing at the beginning and end of the academic year; in-country excursion travel; academic books and supplies; Lenovo laptop and smartphone; health insurance; and a modest personal stipend.

 Up to 200 Schwarzman Scholars will study and live at Schwarzman College in Tsinghua University.
 Schwarzman Scholars will all partake in a core curriculum focusing on Public Policy, Economics and Business, or International Relations.
 All classes will be conducted in English.

 Additionally, they receive extensive leadership development, mentorship, and cultural opportunities and excursions to experience China.
 Leadership is a primary focus of the Schwarzman Scholars program and will be “the distinguishing factor for successful candidates.”

 - Citizens from any country may apply.
 The selected scholars will be 45% from the U.S. 20% from China, and 35% from the rest of the world.